LilaShiba/9th_grade_boot_camp/1/README.md

 - lists
 - dictionary
 #### p5js
-The coding walk-a-long will answer most of your questions
+The coding walk-a-long will answer most of your questions, however, it is a difficult task.

 - array
 - hash